 ~In June of 2010, after appearing in court to defend the Rosecroft Raceway stable area, all trainers were evicted from the track and the barns were demolished in 2012.
 Like many DMV trainers, we had few options near our homes to train.
 After a two-year attempt to race a couple from nearby farms, we thought we had necessarily retired from harness racing.
 Upon the closure of the Rosecroft backstretch, our clients went elsewhere, and we gave away the few that we owned.
 Our last act at Rosecroft was to save 110 barn cats from the bulldozers.
 (Here’s that whole story…about the Rosecroft Cat Rescue)

 Anyhow, it looked the end of the road…those horses were burned into my blood, my brain, my very being…their touch, the sounds they made every day, even their smell…giving them up left this indescribable empty spot.
 The evicted horsemen put out of business were told to “move on”, “adapt”… some did, some didn’t, some died… like Johnny Lee, looking blankly out into the woods from the lawns of his apartment complex.
-I was capable, but the empty spot was there, it gnaws away inside every ex-horseman, don’t let the smile fool you.
+I was capable with multiple music and visual skills, but the empty spot was there, it gnaws away inside every ex-horseman, don’t let the smile from the stage fool you.

 Meanwhile, there was this music thing…